ibudasov/reflectje/README.md

 According to you therapist, a lot of other things can be reflected: dreams, jokes, neurotic reactions, etc.
 So, we want to have the platform as flexible as possible.
 That is why the current set of technologies has been picked.

 Every day the student suppose to enter reflection records.
-There can be more than one record a day.
+There can be more than one reflectionRecord a day.
 Preferrably, more.

 Once records have been added, they suppose to be shown on private page, which is accessible by the student and by the therapist.